Oilman catches sentencing break for exposing Venezuela graft

 While professing loyalty to the leftist ideals of his former boss, Ramirez is a staunch critic of Chavez’s handpicked successor, Nicolas Maduro, and has been living in exile in Italy after quitting as the country’s ambassador to the United Nations in 2017.

-Shiera’s attorney declined to comment.
+“Mr. Shiera is happy to put this matter behind him,” his attorney, Daniel Fetterman, a partner at Kasowitz Benson Torres, told the AP.

 Rincon is scheduled to be sentenced in December.

 —